CROH-Lab/Standard-Operating-Procedures/Coral Tissue Sampling and Storage Protocol.md

 - Clean up all supplies (e.g., tubes, pipettes, pipette tips and put back in correct locations).
 - Rinse out the used 50mL Eppendorf tubes with RO water, clean off sharpie labels with ethanol, and place in re-use, drying rack.

+### ALL ALIQUOT FRACTIONS SHOULD BE PLACED IN A CRYOBOX A STORED IN THE -80ºC IMMEDIATELY

 ----

 <a name = "Waste"></a>